Houston Astros sign stealing scandal: Public reactions

+Public reaction was intense with fans taking to social media to voice their criticism.
 The Los Angeles City Council passed a resolution in January 2020 calling on MLB to strip the Astros of the 2017 World Series title and award it to the Dodgers.
 US Representative Bobby Rush from Illinois released a letter calling on the chairman of the US House Committee on Oversight and Reform to open a congressional investigation into the scandal along with MLB's response.

 An Astros fan named Tony Adams published data that he collected from watching 58 Astros home games from the 2017 season and listening for banging noises.
 He found evidence of the trash can banging on 1,143 of 8,274 pitches thrown to Astros hitters, hearing the most instances of banging during the at-bats of Marwin González among everyday players (136 correct bangs out of 807 pitches for roughly 18.2% of the pitches he saw), and the fewest instances during Altuve's at-bats (19 out of 886 for 2.7%).
-Adams further discovered that the trash can banging ended on September 21st, 2017, when Chicago White Sox pitcher Danny Farquhar called a mound visit after hearing a bang during an at-bat against Evan Gattis.
+Adams further discovered that the trash can banging ended on September 21, 2017, when Chicago White Sox pitcher Danny Farquhar called a mound visit after hearing a bang during an at-bat against Evan Gattis.
 These results were later published on a website by Adams with the domain signstealingscandal.com.

-A group of Dodgers fans called Pantone 294 purchased over 2,700 tickets to the Los Angeles Angels' home opener on April 3 against the Astros, since the Astros were not scheduled to play the Dodgers in 2020, to jeer the Astros.
+Pantone 294, who organize trips to away games for the Dodgers fans, purchased over 2,700 tickets to the Los Angeles Angels' home opener on April 3 against the Astros to jeer the team, since the Astros were not scheduled to play the Dodgers in 2020.
+Later during the 2022 World Series between the Astros and the Philadelphia Phillies, a local Philadelphia personal injury lawyer James Helm trolled the Astros with a billboard on I-76 in Philadelphia with the tagline "HAD A FUNNY SIGN BUT THE ASTROS STOLE IT".

 In February 2020, a writer named Brendan Donley started a Twitter account called the "2020 Astros Shame Tour" to post about the Astros season.
 He tweeted videos of Astros players getting hit by pitches and getting heckled by fans.
 The account quickly gained a large following and has over 188,000 followers as of March 28, 2020.
 On the Astros' cheating, Donley said: "Just the same feeling I had when I was a kid during the steroid era.
 You feel deceived.
 You just feel put off.
 Just make it up to us—properly apologize or take the proper punishment.
 Neither of those two things happened."